smithlabdurham/phylo-workflow/TNT/README.md

   found in the `TNT-bin` folder.

 - Use "File → Open input file" to open `tnt.run`.
-  You may need to select `ALL files` in stead of `TNT files` from the bottom dropdown box.
+  You may need to select `ALL files` instead of `TNT files` from the bottom dropdown box.

 ![Load script](doc/load.png)